Welcome to Masai Mara wildlife.

 The “Big Five” is a term that is used to refer to the 5 African animals that early big game hunters considered most difficult and dangerous animals to hunt on foot in Africa.
 These animals include the African elephant, lion, leopard, Cape buffalo, and rhinoceros.

-With plentiful elephant, buffalo, giraffe, lion, and cheetah among migrating wildebeest and zebra, the reserve is a photographer’s and naturalist’s dream.
-Leopards are common, endangered black rhinos hide in impenetrable thickets, and the Mara River is home to massive rafts of hippo and monster crocodiles.
+With plentiful elephant, lion, and cheetah among migrating wildebeest and zebra, the reserve is a photographer’s and naturalist’s dream.
+Leopards are common, endangered black rhinos hide in impenetrable thickets.
+The Mara River is home to massive rafts of hippo and monster crocodiles.

 The Big 9